- You are viewing a Navigating Care library resource.

 WHY is this medicine prescribed?

 Romidepsin injection is used to treat cutaneous T-cell lymphoma (CTCL; a group of cancers of the immune system that first appear as skin rashes) in people who have already been treated with at least one other medication.
-Romidepsin injection is also used to treat peripheral T-cell lymphoma (PTCL; a type of non-Hodgkin's lymphoma) in people who have already been treated with at least one other medication.
 Romidepsin injection is in a class of medications called histone deacetylase (HDAC) inhibitors.
 It works by slowing the growth of cancer cells.

 Are there OTHER USES for this medicine?